MFernstrom/FPC-Lazarus-cross-platform-VirtualBox-Appliance/README.md

 # FPC/Lazarus cross-platform VirtualBox Appliance
 A VirtualBox Appliance for cross-platform FreePascal/Lazarus development

-Quickly and easily get going with Lazarus and FPC, already set up with useful packages and ready for cross-compilation.
+This VirtualBox Appliance is already set up with FreePascal, Lazarus, several cross-compilers, useful packages, and VirtualBox Guest Additions.

 ## Installing
-* Download and unzip the release
+* Download and unzip the release from here http://www.mediafire.com/file/v8y6vlyelgd1s46/Lubuntu_FreePascal_and_Lazarus.ova/file
 * Open VirtualBox
 * File menu -> Import Appliance
 * Select the .ova file and follow the instructions
 * Enjoy your shiny new VM

 ## User
-The username is "developer" and the default password is "fpc".
+Username is "developer" and the password is "fpc".

 You should change the password after adding the virtual machine.